It is more important than ever to put all our voices behind more ambitious climate action.

 Helping you have a say on Climate Change:

-Our new Climate Action Survey is designed to be used by students to help inform climate action in your school.
-If you are based in one of our current areas of work*, use the Sign Up button below to put the survey to the test.
+Our new Climate Action Survey is designed to be led by students to help inform climate action in your school.
+Use the Sign Up button to request the survey and help students across school have a say.

 Become a Climate Correspondent